treinartz/APCS.ProcessingResources/chapters/oop.md

                 // make your dogs bark!

 ### Inheritance
+Activity#1: With partners, students should first read about and answer the questions here [Advanced OOP](https://runestone.academy/runestone/static/JavaReview/index.html).

-Activity #1:   In the following lab, students will create a class hierarchy composed of Dogs.
+Activity#2:   In the following lab, students will create a class hierarchy composed of Dogs.
 The term “dog” could also be a metaphor.
 For example, in your school who is a “top dog?”
 Who is a “lucky dog?”
 Who is “sick as a” or “lucky as a” or “working like a” dog?
 But we keep it simple below.

 Design a Dog class with the following:
 • An instance variable for the name of the dog (a string)